Hotels4Teams

 Which hotels near Alvin Pony Field have laundry facilities?

-Which hotels near Alvin Pony Field have a pool?
+Which hotels near Alvin Pony Field have an outdoor pool?

 Which hotels near Alvin Pony Field have suites or extra space?